-

 Lower roof: 3:12 - 5:12* steeper pitches are available but require special engineering

-If you're planning on using your 40x60 metal building as a home, shop house, horse barn, or dog boarding kennel, you'll need to choose a floor plan that best fits your needs and makes the most of the available space.
+If you plan on using your 40 x 60 steel building as a home, shop house, horse barn, or dog boarding kennel, you'll need to choose a floor plan that best fits your needs and makes the most of the available space.
 Research various layouts by following these simple steps:

-Step-1: Research available floor plans online and shortlist the most suitable ones.
-You can also check out our selection of floor plans for metal buildings to get an idea of what's possible.
+Step-1: Research available 40x60 floor plans online and shortlist the most suitable ones.
+You can also check out our 40 x 60 metal building floor plans on our floor plans page to get an idea of what's possible.
 There are also many good (free) online floor plan tools.

 Step-2: Make a complete list of what will be stored in the structure.
 Be sure to consider both your current and future requirements.